 If you applied on-time and your preferred school became oversubscribed by the closing date, we will request proof of residency.
-If we learn that the proof was false or fraudulent even after an offer has been made, we will remove the offer and give the pupil place to another family.
+If we learn that the proof was false or fraudulent even after an offer has been made, we will remove the offer.
 You will have the right to apply again for the same school, and if refused, you can appeal.